z0day/Windows-10-hardening/Readme.md

 ### Malware Testing

-I do test malware when I have some free time, I typically use VMWare Pro & Sandboxie for this purpose.
+I do test malware when I have some free time, I typically use VMWare Pro & Sandboxie for this.
 Both programs are not freeware or open source but I believe that I can trust them.

 ## Encryption